enricobacis/lyricwikia/README.rst

     python setup.py install

-It is also avaliable on the AUR for Arch Linux users: `python-lyricwikia`_
+It is also avaliable on the AUR for Arch Linux users: `python-lyricwikia`_.
+And in the `GURU overlay`_ for Gentoo Linux users as `dev-python/lyricwikia`_: ``eselect repository enable guru && emerge --sync guru && emerge lyricwikia``

 Usage